PROJECTION OF SECTIONED SOLIDS AND

 however the section plane will lay section

-2. 2.If a sphere is made to cut by a plane which
+will be circle. - 2.If a sphere is made to cut by a plane which

 is inclined to V.P when circle is on H.P the